elimelt/ngrams/docs/checkpoint1.md

 # Methods

+We will use Python for this project as it is what the group is comfortable with and it has many ML/NLP-related packages for use.

 For the first checkpoint, we will fit a lookup table of all character n-grams (we will experiment with the value of n) seen in the text to the three most-common next characters.
 To make predictions, we will take the most recent n-gram from the input string and return the top-three next characters using the mapping.

 This method does not capture the previous content of the input utterance, meaning it does not necessarily